carsonfarmer/blog/content/blog/visualising-data-with-fatfonts.md

 Date: 2012-05-26 20:30
 Author: cfarmer
 Email: carson.farmer@gmail.com
-Category: Visualisation
+Category: Visualization
 Tags: Research, FatFonts, News, Feature
 Slug: visualising-data-with-fatfonts

-I recently posted an [article on the CGI blog][] about some visualisations that I produced with researchers from [St Andrews' Computer Human Interaction Research Group (SACHI)][] using [FatFonts][], a tpographic visualisation technique developed by SACHI co-founder [Miguel Nacenta][] and colleagues ([Uta Hinrichs][], and [Sheelagh Carpendale][]).
+I recently posted an [article on the CGI blog][] about some Visualizations that I produced with researchers from [St Andrews' Computer Human Interaction Research Group (SACHI)][] using [FatFonts][], a tpographic Visualization technique developed by SACHI co-founder [Miguel Nacenta][] and colleagues ([Uta Hinrichs][], and [Sheelagh Carpendale][]).
-The initial visualisations are now on-line, and feature flow matrices for [English internal migration][] and [commuting between Irish local labour markets][].
+The initial Visualizations are now on-line, and feature flow matrices for [English internal migration][] and [commuting between Irish local labour markets][].
 We have also produced several inforgraphics based on global oceans data that [Dr Timothy Stojanovic][] and I are working with as part of